A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Invariants and Elliptic Pencils On the Four types of Surfaces

-Next, we give a table of the Hodge numbers and the number of projective moduli resulting from applying Steenbrinks approach outlined in \S~\ref{ssect:OnSteen} for the four types of surfaces we just found as well as for the two surfaces in the Reid incarnation which we denote by $(c)^*$, respectively $(d)^*$.
+Next, we give a table of the Hodge numbers and the number of projective moduli resulting from applying Steenbrink's approach outlined in \S~\ref{ssect:OnSteen} for the four types of surfaces we just found as well as for the two surfaces in the Reid incarnation which we denote by $3^*$, respectively $ 4^*$.
 We observe that the last column of the table corroborates the dimensions of the moduli spaces found in Corollary~\ref{cor:Moduli}.
-For details see also Appendix~\ref{app:SAGE}.
+For details see also ~\ref{app:SAGE}.

-In all cases we consider, the surfaces $X\subset \bP(1,2 ,a ,b)$ have singularities at most at $\mathsf P_2=(0:0:1:0)$ and $\mathsf P_3=(0:0:0:1)$.
-The minimal resolution $\widetilde X$ of the singularities does not necessarily give a minimal surface as we shall see in the cases (c) and (d).
+In what follows we focus on the incarnations 1--4, i.e., we consider, the surfaces $X\subset \bP(1,2 ,a ,b)$ having singularities at most at $\mathsf P_2=(0:0:1:0)$ and $\mathsf P_3=(0:0:0:1)$.
+The minimal resolution $\widetilde X$ of the singularities does not necessarily give a minimal surface as we shall see for types 3 and 4.
 We let $X'$ be its minimal model.\footnote{$X$ being rational nor ruled, (see below) the minimal model is unique.}

-We calculate the invariants for the four classes (a), (b), (c) and (d), making use of the Hodge numbers in Table~\ref{tab:Main}.
+We calculate the invariants for the four types 1--4, making use of the Hodge numbers in Table~\ref{tab:Main}.